 Mount St Helens National Park is one of the places in Pacific Northwest that will really open your eyes to how amazing Mother Nature really is.
 It is amazing to think how much destruction was done alone on May 18, 1980.
-Bein so close to Mt Rainer here in Puyallup I have had several discussions with the kids about what could happen if it that volcano was to erupt.
+Being so close to Mt Rainer here in Puyallup I have had several discussions with the kids about what could happen if it that volcano were to erupt.
 (I have included affiliate links to products I love.
 As an Amazon Associate, I earn from qualifying purchases.)

 There are a couple of ways to et up to Mount St Helen we took I-5 since we were camping at Seaquest State Park.
 To actually get to the top of Mt St Helens from Castle Rock, WA off I-5 it’s about a 45-minute drive.